UCF Knights women's basketball: Knightmare

 When the basketball program moved into the New UCF Arena in the fall of 2007, the facility could hold more students than ever before.
 To go along with its new facility and its new commitment to basketball, a new student section known as the "Knightmare" was formed.
-The "Knightmare" debuted on January 11, 2008 during a men's basketball game.
+The "Knightmare" debuted on January 11, 2008, during a men's basketball game.
 Adorned in their black Knightmare shirts, the students completely filled the bleachered section behind the basket and the overflow section in the upper deck.

 One of UCF's most unusual basketball traditions is its free throw chant.
 Started by students in the 1990s, UCF fans started by holding their right arms with clenched fists almost straight up when a UCF player shoots a free throw.
-When the basketball is made, the fans would stomp their right foot twice, clap their hands twice, make a shooting motion with their right hand while chanting "woosh."
-In recent years, after the appropriately named Stomp Stomp, Clap Clap, Woosh chant, fans would chant U-C-F afterwards, making a U, a C, and an F over their heads.
-During the 2010–2011 season, a group of students started a new tradition; if a UCF player makes all of his/her free throws, the chant would be followed by "ballin".
+When the throw is made, the fans would stomp their right foot twice, clap their hands twice, make a shooting motion with their right hand while chanting "woosh."
+In recent years, after the "Stomp Stomp, Clap Clap, Woosh" chant, fans chant U-C-F afterwards, making a "U", a "C", and an "F" shape over their heads.
+During the 2010–2011 season, a group of students started a new tradition; if a UCF player makes all of his/her free throws, the chant is followed by "ballin".

-There is also another tradition where if the opponent goes for a shot and gets an "air ball," students would chant the entire game for that one player.
-It's been shown as an effective way to get into the player's mind.
+In another tradition, if the opponent goes for a shot and gets an "air ball," students chant the entire game for that one player.